ZHE-SAPI/UDASS/README.md

 # DA-STC
-The official repo for "DA-STC: Domain Adaptive Video Semantic Segmentation via Spatio-Temporal Consistency"
+The official repo for "DA-STC: Domain Adaptive Video Semantic Segmentation via Spatio-Temporal Consistency".

 The code will be uploaded soon.